carolinafishes/carolinafishes.github.io/_posts/software/2019-08-03-TOAST_manual2.md

 This is a three part tutorial. <a href='https://carolinafishes.github.io/software/TOAST_manual/'>Part 1 focuses on installation</a>.
 Make sure to look at this page prior to proceeding.
 <br>
 <br>
 This part focuses on using BUSCO to harvest orthologs from online or locally stored fasta files, as well as the combination of the two.
-NOTE you need to be using LINUX to use BUSCO!
+NOTE you need to be using MAC or LINUX to use BUSCO!
 <br>
 <br>
 <a href='https://carolinafishes.github.io/software/TOAST_manual3/'>Part 3 focuses on visualization missing data and concatenated alignment assembly</a>.
 You can use any platform for these functions.